johnmessing/Project-1/Readme.md

 * Run the script.
 It will perform the specified analysis and generate visualizations.
 * Follow the on-screen prompts to add or remove stocks from your watchlist.
 * Review your watchlist and exit the script when you are done.
-# Sample Output
-The script will generate various visualizations and provide information about your stock portfolio and watchlist.

 # Authors
 John Messing,